 Michael: How did you get that way?

 Jean: It is easy is for me to feel that way.
 It is hard for many people but everyone has it.
 Just sit down and listen.
 If they can discuss what’s in them they could get that feeling again.
-There are places where people live – in Africa, in South America, where they have to think that way because is only way they can survive – by a feel from your gut, from instinct.
+There are places where people live—in Africa, in South America—where they have to think that way because is only way they can survive—by a feeling from your gut, from instinct.
 Not by what was told to you.
 You listen to what’s around you.
 The animals.
 What’s alive.
 We all have that capacity to listen to the energy around us, whether good or bad.
-In the case of the killdeer it was creation.
-And I wanted to and where it was at.
+In the case of the killdeer, it was creation.
+And I wanted to know where it was at.
 I was going to destroy their home.

 Michael: When did you start this ability?

 Jean: I think I always had it but didn’t realize it.
-When I was nineteen I moved to the United States near Vernal, Utah where there was no one around for 100 miles.
+When I was nineteen I moved to the United States near Vernal, Utah, where there was no one around for 100 miles.
 I had to feel what was important around me.
-Like an animal I had to feel what was dangerous and what was not.
+Like an animal, I had to feel what was dangerous and what was not.
 So I became an animal.
-I got used to working from feeling; walking at night, not seeing what in front but feeling what in front of me; danger, peace.
+I got used to working from feeling; walking at night, not seeing what’s in front but feeling what’s in front of me: danger, peace.
 Mostly danger.
-Eventually walking at night was like walking in the day.
+Eventually, walking at night was like walking in the day.
 I could sense energies in front of me, behind me, left and right.
 It was scary at first.
 Sometimes it’s still scary now.

 Michael: How did this change you?